 Latest monthly CPI Tracker

-- Underlying inflation increased to 0.5 per cent in the year to January 2021 from 0.3 per cent in December 2020, as measured by the trimmed mean, which excludes 5 per cent of the highest and lowest price changes (figure 1).
+- Underlying inflation increased from 1.2 per cent in May to 1.6 in June, its highest level since April 2018 as measured by the trimmed mean, which excludes 5 per cent of the highest and lowest price changes (figure 1).
+Headline consumer inflation rose by a similar margin, increasing to 2.5 per cent in June from 2.1 per cent in May 2021.

-- 26.9 per cent of goods and services prices changed in January, implying an average duration of prices of 3.7 months, a much shorter duration than the long-term average of 5.1 months.
-8.2 per cent of prices were reduced due to sales, 5.2 per cent fell for other reasons and 13.5 per cent recorded increases (figure 2).
+- 20.1 per cent of goods and services prices changed in June, implying an average duration of prices of 5 months, in line with the long-term average.
+4.0 per cent of prices were reduced due to sales, 5.1 per cent fell for other reasons and 11 per cent recorded increases (figure 2).

 Economist, Macroeconomic Modelling and Forecasting